Syntax

 Variables and identifiers

-A variable declaration is a type or the var
+A variable declaration is a qualifier (either var

 An identifier must start with a letter and can consist of letters, numbers and the _